roberttidey/GivEnergyScripts/README.md

 Open the output of the script in spreadsheet program using the csv format then copy and paste the data in the Time to Battery columns into the corresponding date rows of th emain spreadsheet.
 The flux import and export rates may be edited in the rates sheet.
 Multiple rates tables may be entered as prices vary.
 The main data sheets have a rates column which should contain the row number of the first rates line in each table.

-## Experimental HomeAssistant statistics - python
+## HomeAssistant statistics - python
 HA_statistics.py is a python program to transform the long term GivEnergy statistics into a compatible form as the existing GivEnergy api versions.

-The intention is to keep existing functionality even when the ai is no longer freely available.
+The intention is to keep existing functionality even when the api is no longer freely available.
 Prerequisites are a HomeAssistant server with GivTCP added and the import_statistics integration added (which includes an export statistics function. https://github.com/klausj1/homeassistant-statistics